top of page

 It typically consists of a strong and enclosed structure mounted on wheels, pulled by horses, or powered by other means of propulsion.
 Carriages have been used throughout history as a primary mode of transportation before the advent of automobiles.
 They come in various forms and sizes, including coaches, chariots, wagons, and carts, each serving different purposes.
 Carriages often feature seating or cargo areas inside, sometimes with partitions or compartments for different passengers or items.
 They may be adorned with decorative elements, such as ornate trimmings or paintwork, showcasing their historical and cultural significance.
 In modern usage, the term 'carriage' is also commonly associated with the passenger compartment of a train or a tram.
 In this context, it refers to the enclosed area where passengers sit or stand during their journey.

-Example sentences of carriage
+Example sentences containing carriage

 1. The antique carriage on display at the museum showcased the elegance of a bygone era.